Fake Bartonella infections

 The medical literature does not support the diagnosis of chronic, atypical tick-borne coinfections in patients with chronic, nonspecific illnesses.

-In other words, the chronic coinfections that chronic Lyme advocates have received are likely misdiagnoses.
+In other words, the diagnoses of chronic coinfections that chronic Lyme advocates have received are likely misdiagnoses.

 - CDC: Bartonella testing FAQs